SorcererOfSyntax/flight217.py/README.md

 **Three possible endings:**
 1. ❄️ **Cold Case** - The plane crashes.
 No answers.
 No survivors.
 2. 🩸 **Save Wife, Kill Many** - She lives.
 But at what cost?
-3. 💔 **Tragic Loss -** -  A devastating ending shaped by grief and consequence.
+3. 💔 **Tragic Loss** - A devastating ending shaped by grief and consequence.
 No ending is completely happy.
 No decision is completely right.

 ## How to run it